UP962500/up962500-wordle/README.md

 # Game Logic Implementation

-1. I started off by initalizing a few global variables that I used to make the keyboard and to track certain things about where the users position was on the board.
+1. I started off by initializing a few global variables that I used to make the keyboard and to track certain things about where the users position was on the board.
 The global variables I used are:

    - buttons: This was an array I created with all the values of the alphabet letters in a keyboard in order to make it easier to make event listeners for each key.
 With an array like this, I was able to create event listeners for all those buttons with a simple for loop, instead of manually writing out each event listener for each key.